1. Do you give discounts?

 7. Do you ever write for free?

-I very rarely work for free or in-kind payment, such as free subscriptions, non-profit write-offs, or testimonials.
+I very rarely work for free or in-kind payment: free subscriptions, non-profit write-offs, or testimonials.
 However, if you work in the animal conservation field or have an idea for a human interest piece, send it my way.
 At the very least, I might be able to get the organization or person some exposure on a paying blog or in a trade or consumer magazine.

 8. Do you work with start-ups?